 For PCB designers and engineers, optimization is key.
 Optimization of time, cost, and even effort.
 Sierra strives to provide customers with high-quality PCBs and excellent service.
 This includes best practice tips for designers.
 When designing your next circuit board, you need to watch out for some crucial cost drivers.

 From the concept to the PCB fab and assembly, several factors impact the price of your board.
 Typically, the mechanical and/or electrical engineers determine the board requirements, such as the size, the applicable industry standards, the mechanical and electrical constraints, and material properties, so as to ensure that the board meets its targeted performance.

 Once the engineers have a mechanical design that works and a functional schematic, the PCB designer has to do the CAD layout.
 When the layout is completed, the PCB manufacturer can start building your board.
-It goes without saying that the complexity of your design will have the biggest impact on the final cost of your circuit board, but the price will also mostly depend on:
+It goes without saying that the complexity of your design will have the biggest impact on the final cost of your circuit board, but the price will also mostly depend on the following cost drivers.

 The board size